Ever felt like your site’s loading slower?

 Adding the Script to Your WordPress Site

-1. The “I am a Proper Dev” Method: Create a Custom Plugin
+1. Create a Custom Plugin

 If you want a more portable solution, creating a custom plugin is the way to go.
 This method keeps your code separate from your theme, so you won’t lose it if you change themes.

-- Create a new folder in the
+- Create a new folder

 - Paste the script into this file: